 In the media

-Rosie's main research interest is in sustainable supply chain management with current projects on supplier selection processes for socially responsible sourcing, supply chain intermediary service triads, modern slavery in global supply chains, transparency and innovative technologies for sustainability (blockchain), energy policy, political CSR and global supply chain turbulence.
-She has recently completed projects in reverse exchange of devices in the NHS and global sustainability education of future business leaders.
+Rosie's main research interest is in sustainable supply chain management with recent projects on supplier selection processes for socially responsible sourcing, supply chain intermediary service triads, modern slavery in global supply chains, transparency and innovative technologies for sustainability (blockchain), political CSR and global supply chain turbulence.
+She has completed projects in reverse exchange of devices in the NHS and global sustainability education of future business leaders.